- Search The Registry

-Theodore M. Berry, a Black lawyer and politician, was born on this date in 1905.
+Theodore M. Berry was born on this date in 1905.
+He was a Black lawyer and politician.

-He was commencement orator and senior-class valedictorian of Woodward High in June 1924.
+He was the commencement orator and senior-class valedictorian of Woodward High in June 1924.
 To enter the essay contest, he submitted his oration “The Chaos Beyond” under the pen name Thomas Playfair.
-The panel of white teacher-judges had rejected his initial entry under his own name entitled “Lincoln and the Constitution.”
+The white teacher-judge panel rejected his initial entry under his name, "Lincoln and the Constitution.”

-Also in 1938, he married the former Johnnie Mae Elaine Newton.
+Also, in 1938, he married the former Johnnie Mae, Elaine Newton.
 Berry became a pivotal civil-rights attorney for the National Association for the Advancement of Colored People (NAACP).
-In 1942, Berry became morale officer for the Office of War Information under President Franklin D. Roosevelt, switching his political allegiance as a result from Republican to Democrat.
+In 1942, Berry became a morale officer for the Office of War Information under President Franklin D. Roosevelt, switching his political allegiance from Republican to Democrat.
 After the war, he returned to the NAACP and, from 1947 to 1961, served on the Ohio Committee for Civil Rights Legislation.
-He won a seat on Cincinnati City Council in 1949 and in 1953, he was appointed chairman of the finance committee.
+He won a seat on Cincinnati City Council in 1949, and in 1953, he was appointed chairman of the finance committee.

 In 1986, Berry helped revive preference voting, in which a voter ranks the candidates by his or her preference (1, 2, 3) in Cincinnati.
-That year he was invited by the Hamilton County Rainbow Coalition to debate the merits of preference voting and district elections.
-After the debate, the Coalition decided to lead an initiative campaign to return preference voting to Cincinnati.
+That year, the Hamilton County Rainbow Coalition invited him to debate the merits of preference voting and district elections.
+After the debate, the Coalition led an initiative campaign to return preference voting to Cincinnati.
 That effort brought preference voting to the ballot in November 1988, the first Cincinnati preference voting referendum since 1957.

 In 1990, Berry spoke to members of the Cincinnati Bar Association, an organization that had rejected him decades earlier because of the color of his skin.
 “He told them about being rejected and said I forgive you.”
 In 1992, Berry gave the keynote speech at the founding national conference of the Center for Voting and Democracy (then Citizens for Proportional Representation).

-In March 1995, Berry once again testified on behalf of preference voting before a Cincinnati charter commission.
+In March 1995, Berry again testified on preference voting behalf before a Cincinnati charter commission.
 Theodore Berry died on October 15, 2000.